-One of the things we get asked the most as a music marketing agency is ‘how do I get more Spotify streams?’.
-You create good music, so why aren’t more people finding you on Spotify and streaming your tracks?
+In an age where streaming platforms dominate the way we listen to music, one of the things we get asked the most as a music marketing agency is ‘how do I get more Spotify streams?‘.
+If you’re making good music, why aren’t more people finding you on Spotify and streaming your tracks?

-Imagine what it would feel like if you woke up the day after your music release and you’d already hit a few thousand streams, and even as you watch, the streams are steadily growing.
+Imagine what it would feel like if you woke up the day after your music release and you’d already hit a few thousand streams, and even as you watch, the streams are steadily rolling in.

-This article will show you the 4 best ways how you can get more Spotify streams and make this a reality.
-These three things will ensure that people are directed to your Spotify, listening to your song, and becoming a valuable fan!
+This article will show you the 4 best ways you can get more Spotify streams and make this a reality.
+These 4 tips will ensure that people are directed to your Spotify, listening to your song, and becoming a valuable fan, not just a listener!

-The best place to start with this is by doing the basics: submit to Spotify by using Spotify for artists.
+The best place to start with building your streams is by doing the basics: submit to Spotify using Spotify for artists.

-Now, this process requires your distributor to submit your song ideally 3 or 4 weeks before the track release date, so you can pitch to the editors of different playlists.
+This process requires your distributor to submit your song ideally 3 to 4 weeks before the track release date, so you can pitch to the editors of different playlists.